microdotblog/help.micro.blog/_posts/2017-10-15-mac-version.md

 If you're using a Micro.blog-hosted weblog, you can use File → New Post to start a new blog post.
 If you're using WordPress or another server, first open the preferences window and enter your web site URL to set it up for posting within the app.

 ## Version history

+### 1.6 --- January 30, 2019

+* Added setting categories on new posts.
+Create categories in Micro.blog on the web (Posts → Categories) and then show the categories pane on macOS (View menu → Categories).
+* Fixed character counter in Dark Mode.

 ### 1.5.1 --- January 25, 2019